sahildhuridev/TimeCraft/README.md

   - Export a `.json` file to save your data.
   - Import the file on a new device to restore.

-> ⚠️ **Warning:** Importing will completely overwrite existing data.
+> ⚠️ **Warning!:** Importing will completely overwrite existing data.
 This action is irreversible.

 ---